News Bulletin: Effective November 18, 2019, NH residents only require one office visit in order to receive a medical marijuana certification card!

-New England Medicine & Counseling Associates is able to provide medical marijuana certification for qualified New Hampshire, Vermont, Maine, and Massachusetts residents.
+New England Medicine & Counseling Associates is able to provide medical marijuana certification for qualified residents of New Hampshire, Vermont, Maine, Massachusetts, Connecticut, and Rhode Island.

-Please be advised that we maintain strict adherence to all Local, State, and Federal regulations.
+Please be advised that NEMCA maintains strict adherence to all Local, State, and Federal regulations.

 Frequently Asked Questions

 Why get a card when there will be recreational marijuana available?